Matheus-Thurler/test-site-studio/content/en/articles/Kubernetes-Commands-You-Should-Know.md

 ---
-title: "Commands You Need to Know "
+title: "Kubectl: Commands You Need to Know "
 date: 20/01/2025
 description: Aiming for perfectionism is a very good state of mind.
 On the other hand, working until perfectionism is 100% can also be bad.
 Here are some tips to help you get your portfolio off the ground.
 tags:
-  - Development
-  - Productivity
   - Kubernetes
 image: https://media-site-matheus-nuxt.s3.amazonaws.com/kubectl.jpeg
 readingTime: "5"